-12. Exhibits with a goal that better fits a different department/class will be moved to that department/class, at the discretion of the superintendent of the department.
+- 13. Exhibits with a goal that better fits a different department/class will be moved to that department/class, at the discretion of the superintendent of the department. - 14.
+Each item in an exhibit must be securely labeled, including the club's name, class number and exhibitor's name and address.
+Labels should be placed on the back of posters, notebooks, display boxes, and cards on the bottom of jars, and in an inconspicuous place on other items. - 15.
+Due to security, 4-H members are discouraged from sending items that have special meaning and historical value as the exhibit or part of the exhibit.

-- 13. Each item in an exhibit must be securely labeled, including the club's name, class number and exhibitor's name and address.
-Labels should be placed on the back of posters, notebooks, display boxes, and cards on the bottom of jars, and in an inconspicuous place on other items. - 14.
-Due to security, 4-H members are discouraged from sending items that have special meaning and historical value as the exhibit or part of the exhibit. - 15.
-All 4-H clubs will be assigned a permanent club booth in the Bi-Centennial Hall building.
-Each club must furnish their own floor covering and means to display club exhibits with or on. - 16.
+- 16. All 4-H clubs will be assigned a permanent club booth in the Bi-Centennial Hall building.
+Each club must furnish their own floor covering and means to display club exhibits with or on. - 17.
 Exhibits should be displayed in club booths if possible.
-Large items on display outside should be secured and labeled. - 17.
-The theme for the Club Booths will be "Spy Your Potential."
-Prizes will be awarded based on theme, neatness, and cleanliness. - 18.
-All exhibits must remain in place until 3:00 pm on Sunday, July 16th.
-They will be released between 3:00 pm and 3:30 pm.
-Youth are responsible for picking up their exhibits from their club booth as this responsibility is part of the learning process. - 19.
+Large items on display outside should be secured and labeled. - 18.
+The theme for the Club Booths will be "Explore the Jungle of Opportunities in 4-H" - Prizes will be awarded based on theme, neatness, and cleanliness. - 19.
+All exhibits must remain in place until 2:00 pm on Sunday, July 14th.
+They will be released between 2:00 pm and 4:00 pm.
+Youth are responsible for picking up their exhibits from their club booth as this responsibility is part of the learning process. - 20.
 Cedar County Extension will use diligence to ensure safety of articles entered for display.
-However, they will not be responsible for damage or loss by accident, fire, theft, etc. - 20.
-All questions of doubt will be referred to show superintendents, county, and state 4-H staff. - 21.
+However, they will not be responsible for damage or loss by accident, fire, theft, etc. - 21.
+All questions of doubt will be referred to show superintendents, county, and state 4-H staff. - 22.
 All judges' decisions are final.

-2023 CLASS DESCRIPTIONS
+2024 CLASS DESCRIPTIONS